springfox/springfox/README.md

 ### Usage (SwaggerSpringMvcPlugin)

 The recommended way to integrate swagger-springmvc with your application is to use the `SwaggerSpringMvcPlugin`.
-If you are ever going to need to configure or customize how swagger-springmvc generates your applicatios sagger api documentation you are going to need to use the `SwaggerSpringMvcPlugin`.
+If you are ever going to need to configure or customize how swagger-springmvc generates your application's swagger api documentation you are going to need to use the `SwaggerSpringMvcPlugin`.